Protocol (film)

 Protocol is a 1984 American comedy film starring Goldie Hawn and Chris Sarandon, written by Buck Henry, and directed by Herbert Ross.
-Hawn plays a Washington, D.C., cocktail waitress who prevents the assassination of a visiting Arab emir and winds up a national heroine.
+Hawn plays a Washington, D.C. cocktail waitress who prevents the assassination of a visiting Arab emir and winds up a national heroine.

 Plot

 Sunny Ann Davis is a seemingly ditzy blonde who works as a cocktail waitress in Washington, D.C.
 She rents a small room in the home of a gay couple, has a lousy love life and drives a rust bucket of a car that she cannot afford to repair.

 The car breaks down, blocking the route of a diplomatic convoy that is traveling to the White House.
-Unsympathetic to Sunny's predicament, the Diplomatic Security Service treat the incident as a possible security threat and move into full security mode, guns drawn.
+Unsympathetic to Sunny's predicament, the Diplomatic Security Service treats the incident as a possible security threat and moves into full security mode, guns drawn.
 Sunny is naive to the seriousness of her situation, concerned only that she will now be late for work.

 At the Safari Club where Sunny works, her night is getting worse.
-Her date cancels and she is forced to wear an emu suit because all of the other costumes are now taken by waitresses who arrived on time.
+Her date cancels, and she is forced to wear an emu suit because all the other costumes are now taken by waitresses who arrived on time.
 She hates the costume because it invites unwanted sexual propositions.
-Even though she is "so broke," she refuses an offer from a patron requesting special "favors" in return for cash, as well as a loan from a waitress friend, Ella.
+Even though she is "so broke," she refuses an offer from a patron requesting special "favors" in return for cash, as well as a loan from her waitress friend, Ella.

-On her way home, Sunny is curious about the media attention surrounding a gala dinner, so she stops to watch the dignitaries leaving the event.
+On her way home, Sunny is curious about the media attention surrounding a gala dinner, so she stops to watch the dignitaries as they leave the event.
 A man of Middle Eastern descent rudely pushes past her.
 Sunny feels something hard in his coat pocket.
 She asks if he has a gun.
 To her horror, he does.
-A shot is fired, but Sunny prevents him taking aim at his target by biting his arm.
-In the ensuing commotion, both Sunny and the gunman are forced to the ground and another shot is fired.
+A shot is fired, but Sunny prevents him from aiming at his target by biting his arm.
+In the ensuing commotion, both Sunny and the gunman are forced to the ground, and another shot is fired.
 Sunny cries out, realizing she has been shot.

 Through news media reports, we learn that Sunny has been taken to the hospital and is being lauded as a heroine.
 She has prevented the assassination of a visiting Emir, who had been in Washington to further relations between the US and his "small, but strategic Middle Eastern country", El Othar.
 Doctors remove a bullet from Sunny's left buttock.
 While recovering, she finds herself thrust into public adoration, receiving mail from celebrities and countless marriage proposals.